tianiedwards98/kickstarter-analysis/README.md

 # Kickstarter Analysis Project

 ## Overview of Project:
-This project showcases how the different campaigns faired with their fundraising goals.
+This project showcases how the different in the category did with their goals and success rates

 ## Analysis:
 **Theater Outcomes:**